Wills

 Key Takeaway

 The slayer rule prohibits inheritance by someone who murders the person from whom they would inherit.
-However, simply being convicted of an unrelated crime does not disqualify someone from being a beneficiary.
+The law permits someone to receive benefits even when they have been convicted of crimes which do not connect to the benefits they receive.

 trusts for minors